bbauska/meta-react-basics/README.md

 <h2>05.
 JavaScript modules, imports - exports</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>Before you start creating the next great app, let's explore a little
-more about modules.<br>
+more about modules.</p>

-Modules can help you save and access your code in a more structured way, and in this section (05), you'll learn about some foundational concepts of working with JavaScript modules.<br>
+<p>Modules can help you save and access your code in a more structured
+way, and in this section (05), you'll learn about some foundational concepts of working with JavaScript modules.</p>

-This knowledge is crucial in order to understand the syntax and the logic behind how the example <b>React apps</b> in this course are put together.<br>
+<p>This knowledge is crucial in order to understand the syntax and the
+logic behind how the example <b>React apps</b> in this course are put together.</p>

-This section (05) will cover the three main concepts:</p>
+<p>This section (05) will cover the three main concepts:</p>

 <ol>
   <li>JavaScript modules,<br></li>